mzattera/v4j/docs/005/index.md

 ![The Slot alphabet and a comparison with other transliteration alphabets](images/Slot Alphabet.PNG)

-  In some of the above alphabets, sequence of EVA 'i' are treated differently, depending on the letter following the sequence.
+  In some of the above alphabets, sequences of EVA 'i' are treated differently, depending on the letter following the sequence.
 Therefore, there is no unique way to transliterate sequences of 'i' into these alphabets without looking at the whole Voynich word being transliterated.

 A [transliteration](https://github.com/mzattera/v4j/blob/master/eclipse/io.github.mattera.v4j/src/main/resources/Transcriptions/Interlinear_slot_ivtff_1.5.txt)